peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Determines whether this object and another object are equal and have the same type.

+* `static CBORObject FromBool(boolean value)`<br>
+ Returns the CBOR true value or false value, depending on "value".

+* `static CBORObject FromByte(byte value)`<br>
+ Generates a CBOR object from a byte (0 to 255).

+* `static CBORObject FromByteArray(byte[] bytes)`<br>
+ Generates a CBOR object from an array of 8-bit bytes; the byte array is copied to a new byte array in this process.

+* `static CBORObject FromCBORArray(CBORObject[] array)`<br>
+ Generates a CBOR object from an array of CBOR objects.

+* `static CBORObject FromCBORObjectAndTag(CBORObject cborObj,
+ int smallTag)`<br>
+ Generates a CBOR object from an arbitrary object and gives the resulting object a tag in addition to its existing tags (the new tag is made the outermost tag).

+* `static CBORObject FromCBORObjectAndTag(CBORObject cborObj,
+ com.upokecenter.numbers.EInteger bigintTag)`<br>
+ Generates a CBOR object from an arbitrary object and gives the resulting object a tag in addition to its existing tags (the new tag is made the outermost tag).

+* `static CBORObject FromDouble(double value)`<br>
+ Generates a CBOR object from a 64-bit floating-point number.

+* `static CBORObject FromEDecimal(com.upokecenter.numbers.EDecimal bigValue)`<br>
+ Generates a CBOR object from a decimal number.

+* `static CBORObject FromEFloat(com.upokecenter.numbers.EFloat bigValue)`<br>
+ Generates a CBOR object from an arbitrary-precision binary floating-point number.

+* `static CBORObject FromEInteger(com.upokecenter.numbers.EInteger bigintValue)`<br>
+ Generates a CBOR object from an arbitrary-precision integer.

+* `static CBORObject FromERational(com.upokecenter.numbers.ERational bigValue)`<br>
+ Generates a CBOR object from an arbitrary-precision rational number.

 * `static CBORObject FromFloatingPointBits(long floatingBits,
  int byteCount)`<br>
  Generates a CBOR object from a floating-point number represented by its bits.

+* `static CBORObject FromInt16(short value)`<br>
+ Generates a CBOR object from a 16-bit signed integer.

+* `static CBORObject FromInt32(int value)`<br>
+ Generates a CBOR object from a 32-bit signed integer.

+* `static CBORObject FromInt64(long value)`<br>
+ Generates a CBOR object from a 64-bit signed integer.

 * `static CBORObject FromJSONBytes(byte[] bytes)`<br>
  Generates a CBOR object from a byte array in JavaScript object Notation